forcedotcom/cli/releasenotes/sf/README.md

 Here are the new and changed features in recent updates of the `sf` executable of Salesforce CLI.

-We publish a new stable version of `sf` on Wednesday; this version is installed automatically when you install or update `sfdx`.
+We publish a new stable version of `sf` on Wednesday; if you are using the `sfdx` installers then this version is installed automatically when you install or update `sfdx`.
+If you installed `sfdx` via `npm` then you will have to install `sf` separately by running `npm install @salesforce/cli -g`.
 At the same time we also publish an `sf` release candidate that contains changes that we plan to include in next week's `sf` release.

 Run `sf version` to display the version installed on your computer.

-Run `sfdx update` to update to the latest available stable version.
+If you used the `sfdx` installer to install `sf`, run `sfdx update` to update to the latest available stable version.
 Run `sfdx update stable-rc` to update to the release candidate for both `sf` and `sfdx`.
 To return to the stable version, run `sfdx update stable`.

 [Click here for the release notes for the `sfdx` executable.](../sfdx/README.md)